 You can do this, for example, if you can no longer afford the payments or the original decision was made without the court being aware of some important information.

 Try to negotiate with a creditor who is threatening to take you to court.
 Make an offer of repayment that you can afford and that you can keep to.

 A debt adviser can help you work out an affordable budget.

-Use Shelter's budget calculator to help you work out how to manage your money and your debts.
+Use the Money Advice Service budget planner to help you work out how to manage your money and your debts.

 You can also find more information about where to get help with debts.

 Last updated 01 Jan 2015 | © Shelter

 If you need to talk to someone, we’ll do our best to help